 If you have worn, cracked, or otherwise damaged teeth due to teeth grinding while you sleep, a night guard might save your teeth.
-Ibrahim Y. Alhussain, DMD, Reem I. Alhussain, DDS, and the team at Tysons West Orthodontics & Children's Dentistry in Vienna, Virginia, can create a custom night guard just for you.
+Ibrahim Y. Alhussain, DMD, Reem I. Alhussain, DDS, and the team at Tysons West Orthodontics & Children's Dentistry in Vienna and Tysons, Virginia, can create a custom night guard just for you.
 To learn more, schedule an appointment online or over the phone today.

 Bruxism is also known as teeth grinding.
 Patients who grind their teeth often do so while asleep.
 However, you may grind your teeth at nearly any time without realizing it until you notice the damage to your teeth.

 There are several possible causes of bruxism.
 If you grind your teeth only at night, stress or anxiety is the most likely the cause.
 However, if your upper and lower teeth aren't properly aligned, bruxism can happen even if you don't have any stress or anxiety.
 If this is the case, you may need orthodontic correction in addition to behavioral changes, a night guard, or other customized solutions.

 Teeth grinding can cause a number of issues, including:

 If you notice the symptoms above, you may be grinding your teeth at night without realizing it.
 See your dentist to discuss your symptoms.
 If you're diagnosed with bruxism or even just with chronic teeth clenching, a night guard can help.